JasonPKnoll/mastermind/pseudocode.md

 Guess Class
   * *Convert guess to array*  -  compare to secret sequence
-  * Convert array back to string - to output it to send feed back.
+  * *Convert array back to string - to output it to send feed back.*
-  * Needs to be 4 element which needs to be case insensitive
+  * *Needs to be 4 element which needs to be case insensitive*
+  * tracking number of guesses
+  * reset tracker

 Checker Class
   * Compare player guess to computer generated secret code.
   * Determines correct color
   * Determines correct position

 Board Class